New Construction and Renovations at EPA

 - A design, construction and management team with proven sustainability experience

-Guiding Principles for Sustainable New Construction and Major Renovations
+Guiding Principles for Sustainable New Construction and Modernization

-Federal new construction and renovation projects greater than 5,000 gross square feet are required to comply with the Guiding Principles for Sustainable New Construction and Major Renovations if cost-effective.
+Federal new construction and modernization projects greater than 5,000 gross square feet are required to comply with the Guiding Principles for Sustainable New Construction and Modernization if cost-effective.
 Learn more about EPA’s implementation of the Guiding Principles.

 Third-Party High Performance Building Certifications